Lyndhurst

 In the graveyard of St Michael and All Angels’ Church can be found the grave of one of the New Forest’s famous residents, Alice Pleasance Liddell.
 Alice was the little girl who inspired Lewis Carroll’s ‘Alice’s Adventures in Wonderland’ and ‘Through the Looking Glass’.
 Alice’s connection with the New Forest began in 1880 after she married wealthy Reginald Hargreaves, who had inherited the Cuffnells country estate, near the village.

-Close by to the church, you will find Queens House, which remains the property of the Crown.
-Today, Queens House provides offices for the Forestry Commission and is home to the Verderers Hall, where the Verderers meet monthly.
+Close by to the church, you will find Kings House (formally Queens House), which remains the property of the Crown.
+Today, Kings House provides offices for Forestry England and is home to the Verderers Hall, where the Verderers meet monthly.

 Things to do in Lyndhurst